+In addition to state funding uncertainties and the continuing impact of the health emergency, another major concern for all districts continues to be the significant increases to the CalSTRS and CalPERS employer pension contribution rates.
 It is important to note that the CalSTRS and CalPERS supplemental payments addressed above reduced pension costs over the long range; however, the rate relief payments did not reduce long-run costs.
 Those payments merely shifted the costs from the districts to the state.

-The SCFF went into effect July 1, 2018; however, districts were provided limited information from the state during FY 2018-19 with outcome measurements and funding rates under the supplemental and success aspects of the SCFF continuing to change, which resulted in large swings in apportionment funding for all districts.
-Because multi-year projections for the SCFF had not been done at the state level, when FY 2018-19 ended as of June 30, 2019, the state did not have enough state funding to fully fund all districts under the new SCFF model.
+The SCFF went into effect July 1, 2018; however, districts were provided limited information from the state during 2018-19 with outcome measurements and funding rates under the supplemental and success aspects of the SCFF continuing to change, which resulted in large swings in apportionment funding for all districts.
+Because multi-year projections for the SCFF had not been done at the state level, when 2018-19 ended as of June 30, 2019, the state did not have enough state funding to fully fund all districts under the new SCFF model.
 Consequently, some significant changes were made to various aspects of the SCFF, which created even more confusion and challenges for districts.
-More changes were expected to occur to the SCFF in FY 2019-20; however, it is anticipated that there will not be as many changes as occurred in FY 2018-19 or changes that would significantly impact the projected funding under the SCFF for all districts.
-FY 2020-21 was originally planned to be the last of the three-year implementation years for the SCFF; however, with Governor Newsom's extension of the implementation by one more fiscal year it will provide districts more time to continue to look at changes to business and operational processes in order to achieve the outcomes expected under the SCFF.
+2020-21 was originally intended to be the last of the three-year implementation years for the SCFF; however, with Governor Newsom's extension of the implementation by two more fiscal years the SCFF "hold harmless" provision extended to 2023-24.